aamnv/aadhi-blog/content/posts/may-2020-update.md

 - Photo shoot (0.5 hours)
 - Launch listing (0.5 hours)

 Some of this can be batched, but it's not ideal to have to print every model I want to launch.
-After all, I don't know what the winners are going to be!
+After all, I don't know which models are going to be the 'winners'.

 I have noticed that other Etsy shops use 3D renders as photos for their listings.
 They look quite nice and true to life and would be a clear solution to this problem.
-The question is simply - how are they doing it?
+The question is - how are they doing it?
 I'll have to do some research on this and come up with a solution in June to really unlock some growth.